top of page

 Prerequisite: Waylay

 Track Target: Players gain the ability to investigate an area and conclude what direction a specific target went.
-They are able to follow tracks that others cannot see and can conclude things such as party size, the creatures/characters physical state, and speed travelled.
+They are able to follow tracks that others cannot see and can conclude things such as party size, the creatures/characters physical state, and speed traveled.

 Phys Rep: Players must spend 30-60 seconds in role play investigating an area, and seek out an organizer for information.